assely/documentation/taxonomy.md

 ##### Specifying owners

-You can also define to which posttype this taxonomy belongs to.
+You can also define to which post type this taxonomy belongs to.
 Enter it's classname to the `--belongsto` option.

 ```bash
 wp assely:make taxonomy Genres --belongsto="App\Posttypes\Movies"